Nick Abruzzese: Professional

 Abruzzese ended his collegiate career by signing a two-year, entry-level contract with the Toronto Maple Leafs on March 26, 2022.
 He made his NHL debut on April 4, 2022, in a game against the Philadelphia Flyers where he skated for nine minutes through 15 shifts.
+Abruzzese scored his first career NHL goal, a game winner, against the Boston Bruins on April 29, 2022.

+On July 21, 2023, Abruzzese signed a two-year, $1,550,000 contract extension with the Toronto Maple Leafs as a restricted free agent.
+Over the next two seasons, Abruzzese would play entirely with the Toronto Marlies, the Leafs' American Hockey League (AHL) affiliate.
+Upon expiration of the contract, he was not tendered a qualifying offer by the Maple Leafs to retain his rights and subsequently released to unrestricted free agency, where he signed a one-year, two-way contract with the Tampa Bay Lightning on July 1, 2025.

 International play

 During his junior year at Harvard, Abruzzese and teammate Sean Farrell were named to Team USA's men's national ice hockey team for the 2022 Winter Olympics.
 He scored the game-tying goal in an eventual 3–2 loss to Slovakia that eliminated Team USA from the tournament.
 Abruzzese ended the tournament with one goal and three assists for four points through four games.